jpasholk/graphite/_posts/2018-04-28-getting-started.markdown

 ### Remove the Unnecessary

-If you forked or downloaded the `jekyll-uikit` repo you can safely remove the following folders and files:
+If you forked or downloaded the `graphite` repo you can safely remove the following folders and files:

 - `changelog.md`
-- `jekyll-uikit-jekyll.gemspec`
+- `graphite-jekyll.gemspec`
 - `README.md`
 - `screenshot.png`
 - Everything in `_posts`

 ## Setup Your Site

-Depending on the path you took installing Jekyll-UiKit you'll setup things a little differently.
+Depending on the path you took installing graphite you'll setup things a little differently.

 ### Starting Fresh